lupyuen/bl602-rust-guide/README.md

 ## Install and run OpenOCD for Windows

 Connect Sipeed JTAG Debugger to PineCone: TMS, TCK, TDI, TDO, GND

+Connect PineCone and Sipeed JTAG Debugger to our computer (Yes we need two USB ports)

 Install driver for Sipeed JTAG Debugger...